WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 We have decided to establish two different meeting locations for in-person collaboration and use Discord for remote meetings:

-- Fawcett Hall 204 (After class)
+- Fawcett Hall 204 (After class): This location is conveniently located near our classroom, allowing us to easily transition from class to project work.
+It is ideal for casual discussions and quick updates when class is dismissed early.
-- Library Annex 025 (Help Desk Lounge)
+- Library Annex 025 (Help Desk Lounge): This location is chosen for focused meetings and critical decision-making tasks, such as coding, debugging, or hands-on activities.
+The space provides a quieter, tech-equipped environment that facilitates deeper collaboration on key project milestones.

 ### Meeting Time(s)